scenarios

 Sooner or later during retirement planning you’ll hear about the dreaded sequence-of-returns risk.
 In an ideal world your investments would generate large returns with zero risk.
 But in the real world there’s always a trade-off between high returns with high risk and low returns with low risk.
-To fund your retirement you have to decide on an acceptable level of risk.
+To fund retirement, people generally need to decide on a level of risk they’re comfortable with.
 When you start drawing down your retirement funds, you’ll keep your fingers crossed that the market will be kind to you.

 You may have calculated that your chances of running out of money are low.
 Perhaps you’re following the 4% rule.
 But if there’s a severe downturn in the early years of your retirement, constant withdrawals may deplete your funds too much to recover.
 Let’s look at some of the strategies for mitigating against this risk.